opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/obs_bucket.md

 * `region` - (Optional) If specified, the region this bucket should reside in.
 Otherwise, the region used by the provider.

+* `user_domain_names` - (Optional) Specifies the user domain names.
+The restriction requirements for this field are as follows:
+    + Each value must meet the domain name rules.
+    + The maximum length of a domain name is 256 characters.
+    + A custom domain name can only be used by one bucket.

+  -> When creating or updating the OBS bucket user domain names, the original user domain names will be overwritten.

 The `logging` object supports the following: